About the Program

 As per agreement with acceptance into the residency programs, selected artists are asked to donate to the park an original piece of artwork and/or appropriate professional documentation of their writing, music, or performance from their residency in Joshua Tree National Park.
 Donated artwork must be received no later than one year after an artist’s residency.
 Artwork from visual artists should be framed with Plexiglas and prepared for hanging before donation.
 Artists are also required to provide the copyright for this artwork to the National Park Service.
 Artwork becomes the unrestricted property of Joshua Tree National Park and may be used in exhibits, educational programs, fundraising efforts, and by Joshua Tree National Park’s nonprofit association for their products.
 The artist retains a royalty-free, nonexclusive use license under the copyright of the art.
 The National Park Service owns the artwork and the rights to reproduce it.
 Under those rights, the artist has a license to make use of the artwork’s image for his or her purposes.
 When artists reproduce artwork for their own purposes, publication information will include the language: “This artwork was produced under the Artist-in-Residence Program at Joshua Tree National Park.”

-Applications are being accepted for the 2013-2014 residency season.
-The deadline for application is June 1, 2013.
-Please note the deadline is June 1st adn not July.
+Applications are being accepted for the 2014-2015 residency season.
+The deadline for application is June 1, 2014.
+Please note the deadline is June 1st.

 THE SELECTION PROCESS